-The wellbeing of each girl is central to all we do.
+The Wellbeing of each girl is central to all we do.

 At King’s we are wholeheartedly committed to providing the highest standard of pastoral care to all of our students.
 All staff play an active role in achieving this aim and our open culture encourages all students to share any concerns they may have so that they can be fully supported.
-Working together, our subject and pastoral staff, Matron and Wellbeing Mentor treat all students as individuals and our well established House families and peer mentoring schemes offer an additional level of support.
+Working together, our subject and pastoral staff, Nurse and Wellbeing Mentor treat all students as individuals and our well established House families and peer mentoring schemes offer an additional level of support.

-Throughout their time in School, each student’s overall welfare, well-being and academic progress is monitored and supported by a member of the Senior Management Team.
+Throughout their time in School, each student’s overall welfare, wellbeing and academic progress is monitored and supported by a member of the Senior Management Team.
 This comprises:

 Head of Key Stage 3 - Mrs Shirley Watson (Years 7-9)